Who We are:

-The Heart of Newhaven Steering Group consists of a minimum of nine members.
+The Heart of Newhaven constitution was agreed by public meetings and a Steering Group with a minimum of nine members set up to take the project forward.

 If you meet one in the street, please feel free to stop and have a chat.